 In certain circumstances, a person will not be allowed to enter or remain in the U.S. or receive a U.S. visa or green card even if otherwise eligible for it.
-These circumstances are known as "grounds of inadmissibility” in immigration law and are listed in the Immigration and Nationality Act at § 212(a) (8 U.S.C. § 1182(a)).
-See also Nolo’s article, “Inadmissibility: When the U.S. Can Keep You Out.”
+These circumstances are known as "grounds of inadmissibility" and are listed in the Immigration and Nationality Act at § 212(a) (8 U.S.C. § 1182(a)).
+See also Inadmissibility: When the U.S. Can Keep You Out.

 Various crimes are included as grounds of inadmissibility, creating major problems for people who've had run-ins with police and want to get a visa or green card.
-(These are further enumerated in Nolo’s article, “Crimes That Make U.S. Visa or Green Card Applicants Inadmissible.”)
+(These are further enumerated in Crimes That Make U.S. Visa or Green Card Applicants Inadmissible.)

-But even misdemeanors—crimes that the law views to be minor enough to punish with less than a year of potential jail time—could possibly make a person inadmissible.
-Even if the person doesn’t actually serve jail time, a record of misdemeanors could disqualify him or her from receiving a U.S. visa or green card.
+But even misdemeanors—crimes that the applicable law views to be minor enough to punish with less than a year of potential jail time—could possibly make a person inadmissible.
+Regardless of whether the person actually serves jail time, a record of misdemeanors could disqualify him or her from receiving a U.S. visa or green card.

-In deciding whether a misdemeanor makes an applicant inadmissible, therefore, the U.S. official reviewing the case will have to look carefully at the definition of the crime and the section of immigration law regarding inadmissibility to determine whether it's “vile” enough to be a CMT or matches a drug-related ground of inadmissibility.
+In deciding whether a misdemeanor makes an applicant inadmissible, the U.S. official reviewing the case will look carefully at the definition of the crime (in the state or country where the crime was committed) and the section of immigration law regarding inadmissibility to determine whether it's serious enough to be a CIMT or matches a drug-related ground of inadmissibility.

 Despite having been convicted of a crime involving moral turpitude, some people can avoid inadmissibility by means of either the petty offense exception or the youthful offender exception.

 The petty offense exception takes a crime out of the realm of CIMTs if its maximum penalty is exactly one year or less AND the person was sentenced to no more than six months imprisonment, regardless of the amount of time actually served.
-For more on the petty offense exception see Nolo’s article, “When the Petty Offense Exception Excuses a Crime of Moral Turpitude.”
+For more on the petty offense exception see When the Petty Offense Exception Excuses a Crime of Moral Turpitude.

 For example, solicitation of prostitution is often considered a misdemeanor and has also been determined to be a crime of moral turpitude in some jurisdictions, but the crime is generally excusable under the petty offense exception because of the short jail time.

-Depending on your particular situation (how long ago the crime occurred or whether you have qualifying relatives), you may be eligible to file what's known as a waiver in order to cure your ground of inadmissibility.
-For more information on waivers of inadmissibility, see Nolo’s legal topic page, “Waivers of Inadmissibility: Who Is Eligible and How to Apply.”
+Depending on your particular situation (how long ago the crime occurred, the seriousness of the crime, and whether you have qualifying relatives), you might be eligible to file for what's known as a waiver in order to cure your ground of inadmissibility.
+For more information, see Waivers of Inadmissibility: Who Is Eligible and How to Apply.